viclok60/finesse_moulding/README.md

-# Unattended Install Script for ERPNext
+# Unattended Install Script for ERPNext in Ubuntu
 Unattended script for ERPNext installation (Supports Versions 13, 14 and 15).

 This is a no-interactive script for installing ERPNext Versions 13, 14 and 15.
 You can set up either development or production with very minimal interaction.